30+ days ago - req14812

 You are a Master’s student in physics, optics, mathematics, or a related discipline.
 You have strong analytical skills and an affinity for optics and you can work autonomously.
 Additionally, you have at least a basic knowledge of Matlab.

-This is a graduation assignment for 3-5 days a week with duration of minimum 4 months. the start date is as soon as possible.
+This is a graduation assignment for 3-5 days a week with duration of minimum 4 months. the start date is in September 2020.

 Please keep in mind that we can only consider students (who are enrolled at a school during the whole internship period) for our internships and graduation assignments.

 What ASML offers